 Cost of Annual Report Preparation

 The cost of preparation of annual reports in Estonia largely depends on the level of complexity regarding company’s financial activity.
 For dormant companies, the work is usually less complicated; for active businesses, costs are higher since the volume of transactions is larger and the industry may require specific additional disclosures or other analyses.
-Understanding the factors that contribute to pricing may help businesses plan their financial obligations better and optimize their reporting expenses.

 Active Companies

-• Document Organization: Well-organized financial records greatly reduce processing time and minimize the likelihood of errors.
+- Document Organization: Well-organized financial records greatly reduce processing time and minimize the likelihood of errors.
 Poorly maintained records may entail more work, with increased costs.

 Dormant Companies

-If your company has not engaged in any economic activity during the year, annual accounts preparation process is going to be much easier and cheaper.
+If your company has not engaged in any economic activity during the year, annual accounts drafting process is going to be much easier and cheaper.
 The report of a dormant company basically confirms that no economic activity has taken place and that the reporting entity is in compliance with regulatory requirements.

 How to Streamline Annual Reporting